priestc/moneywagon/README_template.md

 # Get all supported markets

-Use the `get_pairs()` method to return s list of all pairs supported by the given service.
+Use the `get_pairs()` method to return a list of all pairs supported by the given service.
 Always returns lowercase identifiers.
-Crypto identifier is shown first, then a dash character, then the fiat currency.
+Crypto identifier is shown first, then a dash character, then the fiat currency identifier.

 ```python
 >>> from moneywagon.services import Poloniex